Reciprocal Beyond-Diagonal Reconfigurable Intelligent Surface (BD-RIS): Scattering Matrix Design via Manifold Optimization: Stage 1: Scattering Matrix Design

 \section{Stage 1: Scattering Matrix Design}

 We will solve (P1) in an iterative manner.
-To first design the scattering matrix, the impact of the \ac{BS} beamforming is fixed by initializing it with a \ac{MMSE}-based beamformer.
+To first design the scattering matrix, the impact of the \ac{BS} beamforming is fixed by initializing it with a \ac{MMSE}-based beamformer{\footnote{{Perfect CSI is assumed as discussed previously.
+However, MMSE precoding has been shown to be robust under imperfect CSI \cite{SavauxTVT2025}, so this assumption does not represent a fundamental weakness of the considered framework.}}}.
 Accordingly, \eqref{eq:rvec} is rewritten as